inno-se/the-guide/README.md

 [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) are a tool for project management on GitHub.

-You can [copy](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/copying-an-existing-project) our projects and use them as templates.

 Our projects are based on the [Work item hierarchy](#work-item-hierarchy).

 We provide projects ([link](https://github.com/orgs/inno-swp-2025/projects)) for: